brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 --slice_height and slice_width are the dimensions in pixels you want SAHI to slice your images into...should be the same dimensions you used in part 3 Tiling Images and part 4 Train YoloV8.

-visual_hide_labels  I didn't want to see the confidence scores or because I only had one class, there was no abbiguity there.
+visual_hide_labels  I didn't want to see the confidence scores or because I only had one class, there was no ambiguity there.
 Defaults to False

 visual_bbox_thickness  This is the thickness of the line of the bounding box that surrounds your ooi's, I prefered a thinner line so it didn't obstruct the image when I went back to correct the model predictions.